Simplify Your GST Compliance with Expert Guidance!

 Self-Assessment

-After doing self assessment , the person is required to pay tax based on this assessment.
+After doing self-assessment, the person is required to pay tax based on this assessment.

-“Every registered person shall self-assess the taxes payable under this Act and furnish a return for each tax period as specified under section 39.”
+In this regard, Section 59 of the GST Act states, “Every registered person shall self-assess the taxes payable under this Act and furnish a return for each tax period as specified under section 39.”

 Provisional Assessment

 Under section If an assessee is unable to determine his tax liability value or rate he or she can request the officer for provisional assessment.
-This further gives two conditions under which this assessment is done :
+Provisional assessment can be requested if the assessee is unable to determine value due to -

 Procedure for Provisional Assessment